-• Is the slope coefficient significant at the 10, 5, and 1 percent levels?
-Hint: recall that the p-value is the likelihood that a value of that size was obtained from a random distribution with mean 0.
+• Is the slope coefficient significant at the 10 percent, 5 percent and 1 percent levels?
+Hint: recall that the p-value is the likelihood that a value of that size was obtained from a random distribution with a mean of 0.
 (1 point)